How to Find a Medi-Cal Approved Doula in California

 Attend a “Meet the Doula” Event

-The Birth Network of Santa Cruz County regularly hosts community events where families can meet local doulas, ask questions, and learn about available services.
+The Birth Network of Santa Cruz County is a directory of birth workers, as well as regularly hosts community events where families can meet local doulas, ask questions, and learn about available services.
+These gatherings are a wonderful way to connect with doulas and learn more about different approaches to pregnancy and postpartum care.

 Visit the Circle Family Center